JuliaEnergy/PowerDynamics.jl/test/OpenIPSL_test/ModelTransferRules.md

 The validation should ensure RMS errors are below appropriate thresholds (typically 1e-3 to 1e-5 depending on variable type).

+The OpenIPSL folder is available locally!
+No need to web searches, any questions about OpenIPSL are best answered in the defining Modelica files.

 ## Rules for transforming OpenIPSL models to PowerDynamics.jl

+**BEFORE ACTUALLY STARTING, LOOK AT EXISTING PORTS TO UNDERSTAND HOW TO DO IT**

 - variable and parameter names should stay consistent
 - always look at allready implemented files to get an idea of the style